felipeavl/single-page-design-portfolio/README.md

 I often update the code to try out stuff I see in Videos, Tutorials, Blog posts, other Projects, etc. I Link this resources below.

+- Aug 2022: Added Swiper Slider to replace the manually created slider.

 ## Overview

 ### The challenge